 Many academic institutions around the world adopted Open Access Self-Archiving Policies that require faculty and researchers to deposit their final, peer-reviewed drafts in an Open Access institutional or central repository.

-- Registry of Open Access Repository Material Archiving Policies (ROARMAP) indexes OA mandates from around the world and generates lists of mandate holders by country or the type of mandate.
+- Registry of Open Access Repository Material Archiving Policies (ROARMAP) indexes OA mandates from around the world and generates lists of mandate holders by country.

 - The Directory of Open Access Repositories - OpenDOAR - is an authoritative directory of academic open access repositories throughout the world.
 More than 2000 institutions participate.

 - Open Access Policies for Universities and Research Institutions (EOS) and Open Access Scholarly Information Sourcebook (OASIS) are useful resources for institutions to understand and formulate OA policies.

 Selected OA facts and initiatives: